SanthoshKumar150822/Customer-Identity-Reconciliation-Service/README.md

 ### Read (SELECT)

-View all contacts:
+View all contacts
 ```sql
 SELECT * FROM Contact;
 ```

-Find contact by email:
+Find contact by email
 ```sql
 SELECT * FROM Contact WHERE email = 'user@example.com';
 ```

-Find contact by phone number:
+Find contact by phone number
 ```sql
 SELECT * FROM Contact WHERE phoneNumber = '9876543210';
 ```

-Find all contacts linked to a primary contact:
+Find all contacts linked to a primary contact
 ```sql
 SELECT * FROM Contact WHERE id = 1 OR linkedId = 1;
 ```

 ### Update (UPDATE)

-Convert a primary contact to secondary:
+Convert a primary contact to secondary

 ```sql